 Wisconsin is arguably the best place in the country for ruffed grouse hunting.
-The mix of older forests and newly cut over parcels gives birds the full array of foods they need to thrive.
+The state’s mix of older forests and newly cut-over parcels gives birds the full array of foods they need to thrive.
 Ruffed grouse are found throughout the Badger State, but northern Wisconsin has the highest concentration.
 A trip into the northern forests in the fall can be quite rewarding for the grouse hunter.
 Here are three of Wisconsin’s top grouse hunting counties.

 Oneida County also has a high concentration of ruffed grouse.
 The Northern Highland-American Legion State Forest dips down into northern Oneida County, offering outstanding hunting opportunities.
 But the best bet for a grouse hunter in Oneida County is hunting county land.
 Large tracts are located near the communities of Enterprise, Woodboro and Tripoli.
 These county lands have forests in various states of growth.
 Look for the best hunting along logging roads and the edges of large clearings.